Perelandra0x309/secure-im/_pages/effguide.md

 <em>Note: this page is best viewed on a desktop computer with a large screen!</em><br>
 <br>
 Read EFF's <a href="https://www.eff.org/deeplinks/2018/03/thinking-about-what-you-need-secure-messenger">Thinking About What You Need In A Secure Messenger</a>.
+Then return here and select the features you are looking for with a secure messenger.
+Each of the points below is described in depth in the EFF article.
 <br>
 <ul>
   <li>Are you worried about your messages being intercepted by governments or service providers?<br>